jonnonz1/nz-statute-book/acts/public/2004/maori-fisheries-act-2004.md

   (c) in freshwater, must be classified as freshwater.
 (2) For each stock, if any commercial catch was taken during the 5 fishing years prior to the declaration referred to in section 7(1) in any of the harbours listed in Schedule 2, Te Ohu Kai Moana Trustee Limited must determine a harbour quota.
 (3) In relation to each harbour listed in Schedule 2, the proportion of the available settlement quota that is to be classified as harbour quota for each stock must be the proportion of the total commercial catch of that stock taken in that harbour in the fishing year with the highest commercial catch in that harbour during the 5 fishing years prior to the declaration referred to in section 7(1).
-(4) Harbour quota is calculated under subsection (3) in accordance with the following formula:Harbour quota for the listed harbour = a× cbwhere—ais the highest commercial catch of a stock in a listed harbour in a fishing year during the 5 fishing years prior to the declaration referred to in section 7(1)bis the total commercial catch of that stock in that yearcis the available settlement quota.
+(4) Harbour quota is calculated under subsection (3) in accordance with the following formula: Harbour quota for the listed harbour = a× cbwhere—ais the highest commercial catch of a stock in a listed harbour in a fishing year during the 5 fishing years prior to the declaration referred to in section 7(1)bis the total commercial catch of that stock in that yearcis the available settlement quota.

 ### 9 Alternative basis for classification of new quota
 (1) This section applies when Te Ohu Kai Moana Trustee Limited is unable to classify a stock under section 8.